Hair Replacement Surgery

 Scalp reduction.
 Scalp reduction is done to cover the bald areas at the top and back of the head.
 This

-technique involves the removal of the bald scalp with sections of the hair-bearing
+method involves the removal of the bald scalp with sections of the hair-bearing scalp

 Possible complications linked to hair transplant procedures